timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

     13:15:53.603 Success: Your site was deployed!
     ```

+    Yay! 🎉

-5. Marvel at the deployed site
+5. Now, marvel at the deployed site!

-    - The deployed site gets a TLS certificate provided by Cloudflare 😎.
+    - The deployed site has a TLS certificate provided by Cloudflare 😎.
     - Deployments can be rolled back (to any version) at any time.
-    - Each deployment has its own unique subdomain, such as `https://331e1fb6.cloudflarepagespoc.pages.dev/` for example.
+    - Each deployment has its own unique subdomain, such as `https://331e1fb6.cloudflarepagespoc.pages.dev/` for example, should that be of use.
-    - Access to Preview deployments can be control with Cloudflare Access.
+    - Access to Preview deployments can be controlled with Cloudflare Access.
     - Web Analytics can be enabled at Cloudflare.
     - Check your site's score on Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)... for example, [here's this site](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fpoc.shadowcryptic.com%2F&tab=desktop)

 ## Preview Site

-Preview branches are classed as "all non-Production branches".
+Preview branches are classified as "all non-Production branches" i.e. any branch that isn't `main`.
 Try one out...

 1. Create a branch... `git checkout -b my-preview-version-1`
-2. Make you changes
+2. Make some changes
 3. Commit your changes (repeat the previous step for more changes, or continue)
-4. Push to the repo `git push origin`
+4. Push to the repo... `git push origin`
-5. Watch Cloudflare Pages pick up the branch and deploy a preview!
-The deployment gets its own subdomain, such as `https://df58e22a.cloudflarepagespoc.pages.dev/` for example, however it also gets a handy alias containing the branch name, such as `https://my-preview-version-1.cloudflarepagespoc.pages.dev`
+5. Watch Cloudflare Pages pick up the branch/changes and deploy a preview!
+The deployment again gets its own subdomain, such as `https://df58e22a.cloudflarepagespoc.pages.dev/` for example, however it also gets a handy alias containing the branch name, such as `https://my-preview-version-1.cloudflarepagespoc.pages.dev`

-When you're ready to merge the branch to `main`, open a pull request, watch as the Cloudflare Pages build completes to allow your Merge, which will then trigger a Production build and deployment!
+When you're ready to merge the branch to `main`, open a pull request, watch as the Cloudflare Pages build completes to allow your Merge.
+Once merged a Production build and deployment will be trigger by default.

 ## Adding a (custom, dynamically generated) Cloudflare Worker

 To show the build process can include more than just the static site generation, we'll add a Cloudflare Worker to act as a simple API.
 The worker will be dynamically generated as well, just "because we can".

-The api will simply return a json response containing the worker's code creation time (to satisfy the dynamic requirement updated at build time) as well as the current time whenever the api is called.
+The api will simply return a json response containing the worker's code creation time, which will be updated each time there's a deployment, as well as the current time whenever the api is called.
 The result will therefore be something like:

 ```json
 {